OCA/OpenUpgrade/etl/specs/prototype/README.txt

 Time Line
 ~~~~~~~~~

-1. Finnish requirements
+1. Finnish requirements (Deadline: 15/01) - assigned to hmo
  * Prototype (done)
  * All menus
  * All screens
  * List of components to develop
+ * Review by third-party

-2. Development
+2. Development (Deadline: 29/01) - assigned to trainee
- * Implement all objects/menus/views in Open eRP
+ * Implement all objects/menus/views in Open ERP
  * Improve the current prototype, integrating the above notes

-3. Development of the Open ERP interface
+3. Development of the Open ERP interface (Deadline: 22/02)
  * eTiny: generalisation of the workflow editor to create a new type of view
+     (assigned to noz, sana or ame)
  * etl addons: Integrate prototype logic on Open ERP objects
+     (assigned to trainee)

-4. Develop real use cases
+4. Develop real use cases (Deadline: 15/03)
+     (assigned to trainee)
  * Sage -> Open ERP
  * Tally -> Open ERP
  * SugarCRM -> Open ERP
+Implement what's missing to integrate these usecases as modules.

+5. Full integrator documentation, 200 pages (Deadline: 31/03)
+     (assigned to trainee)
+ * In english

+Project Manager: hmo

 The Process
 ~~~~~~~~~~~